blookot/elastic-refs/README.md

 ### Readings and watchings
 Using the Elastic stack for Security Analytics
 - To start with, of course, the [website page](https://www.elastic.co/solutions/security-analytics), [videos & webinars](https://www.elastic.co/search?q=security+analytics&section=Learn%2FVideos) and [blog posts](https://www.elastic.co/search?q=security+analytics&section=Learn%2FBlog)
-- watch our serie of 3 French webinars: [episode 1](https://www.elastic.co/fr/webinars/security-analytics-webinar-french-episode-1) and [episode 2](https://www.elastic.co/fr/webinars/security-analytics-webinar-french-episode-2) and episode 3 (coming soon)
+- watch our serie of 3 webinars (in French): [episode 1](https://www.elastic.co/fr/webinars/security-analytics-webinar-french-episode-1) and [episode 2](https://www.elastic.co/fr/webinars/security-analytics-webinar-french-episode-2) and episode 3 (coming soon)
 - and [another webinar](https://www.elastic.co/webinars/using-elasticsearch-and-the-elastic-stack-for-advanced-threat-hunting) dedicated to threat hunting!
+- have a look at the [customer stories](https://www.elastic.co/use-cases?usecase=security-analytics) and in particular [USAA](https://www.elastic.co/elasticon/conf/2016/sf/all-quiet-digital-front-security-analytics-usaa) that talks about enrichment and how they transfered many rules from their traditional SIEM, as well as [E-Trade](https://www.elastic.co/elasticon/tour/2018/chicago/elastic-at-etrade) that ingests 1M eps and intensively use ML, alerting and drilldown with 145 dashboards!
 - Great [blog post](https://www.elastic.co/blog/using-the-elastic-stack-as-a-saas-based-security-operations-swiss-army-knife) showing the use of beats and watches to build a SOC
 - and our great [Security Analytics training course](https://training.elastic.co/static/pdf/Elastic.Security.Analytics.pdf)

 ### Ingesting data...
 Ingestion is all about capture as widely as possible, and enriching to bring value to the raw data:
-- Using beats to _**capture**_ processes, OS events, file integrity changes, etc. Check the [osquery module](https://www.elastic.co/blog/brewing-in-beats-osquery-module-in-filebeat) and the [IDS coupling](https://www.elastic.co/fr/blog/improve-security-analytics-with-the-elastic-stack-wazuh-and-ids) as well as many distros combining the Elastic stack with IDS/IPS/HIDS like Security Onion, Wazuh (cf our [blog post](https://www.elastic.co/blog/improve-security-analytics-with-the-elastic-stack-wazuh-and-ids)), RockNSM, SOF-ELK, HELK, CAPESstack, SELKS...
+- Using beats to _**capture**_ processes, OS events, file integrity changes, etc. Check the [osquery module](https://www.elastic.co/blog/brewing-in-beats-osquery-module-in-filebeat), the [Suricata Filebeat module](https://www.elastic.co/guide/en/beats/filebeat/master/filebeat-module-suricata.html) and the [blog post on the Wazuh HIDS](https://www.elastic.co/fr/blog/improve-security-analytics-with-the-elastic-stack-wazuh-and-ids) as well as many distros combining the Elastic stack with IDS/IPS/HIDS like Security Onion, Wazuh (cf our [blog post](https://www.elastic.co/blog/improve-security-analytics-with-the-elastic-stack-wazuh-and-ids)), RockNSM, SOF-ELK, HELK, CAPESstack, SELKS...
 - Enrich data with threat intelligence feeds like [Blueliv](https://www.elastic.co/blog/how-blueliv-uses-the-elastic-stack-to-combat-cyber-threats), [AlienVault OTX](https://otx.alienvault.com/api) (direct link to the [IP reputation list](https://reputation.alienvault.com/reputation.generic) and a [quick script](https://www.syspanda.com/index.php/2017/08/26/detecting-outbound-connections-pt-2-logstash-threat-intelligence/) to fetch it), [URL blacklist](https://urlhaus.abuse.ch/browse/), Alexa's [URL whitelist](https://support.alexa.com/hc/en-us/articles/200449834-Does-Alexa-have-a-list-of-its-top-ranked-websites-) or the similar one from [Majestic](https://majestic.com/reports/majestic-million) (direct link to the [million URL](http://downloads.majestic.com/majestic_million.csv)), and finally a [combine script](https://github.com/mlsecproject/combine) to fetch these feeds into Logstash.

 How do you _**enrich**_? mostly using Logstash, see below: